 4.5.4.3 Deauthentication

-In an RSNA, deauthentication also destroys any related pairwise transient key security association (PTKSA), group temporal key security association (GTKSA), station-to-station link (STSL) master key security association (SMKSA), STSL transient key security association (STKSA), and integrity group temporal key security association (IGTKSA) that exist in the STA and, if applicable, closes the associated IEEE Std 802.1X Controlled Port.
+In an RSNA, deauthentication also destroys any related pairwise transient key security association (PTKSA), group temporal key security association (GTKSA), station-to-station link (STSL) master key security association (SMKSA), STSL transient key security association (STKSA), and integrity group temporal key security association (IGTKSA) that exist in the STA andcloses the associated IEEE Std 802.1X Controlled Port, if one exists.
 If pairwise master key (PMK) caching is not enabled, deauthentication also destroys the pairwise master key security association (PMKSA) from which the deleted PTKSA was derived.

 Instruct the editor to modify section 4.10.3.6 as indicated:

-4.10.3.6 AKM operations using FILS authentication and a trusted third party (TTP)
+4.10.3.6 AKM operations using FILS public key authentication

 The STA sends an Association Request frame to the AP and receives an Association Response frame from the AP.
-This exchange provides proof-of-possession of the PMK and enables the creation of a PTKSA and further establishment of FILS state.
+This exchange provides proof-of-possession of the PMK and enables the creation of a PTKSA.

 Instruct the editor to modify section 4.10.3.7 as indicated:

-4.10.3.7 AKM operations using FILS authentication without an online trusted third party
+4.10.3.7 AKM operations using FILS shared key authentication

-It is assumed that both STAs using FILS have obtained a public key certificate from a certificate authority (CA) and that each STA is capable of verifying this certificate during execution of the FILS authentication procedures.
+It is assumed that both STAs and APs using FILS have obtained a public key certificate from a certificatation authority (CA) and that they are capable of verifying each other’s certificate during execution of FILS authentication.
 The manner by which these certificates are obtained is outside the scope of this standard.

 The following operations are carried out when FILS authentication does not use an online trusted third party:

-The STA discovers the AP’s policy through passive scanning or through active scanning.
-[CID #1201] If a FILS[cid #1406] STA discovers that the AP supports FILS authentication without an online trusted third party,[CID #1202]the STA may initiate FILS authentication
+If a STAdetermines that an AP supports FILS authentication (through active or passive scanning) it may initiate FILS authentication

 In 6.3.5.2.2, instruct the editor to change “ILSUserPriority” to”FILSUserPriority” in the MLME-AUTHENTICATE.request() and to modify the additional rows added to the table as indicated: